Duke Xiao of Qin: Battle of Western Border

 "We once enjoyed a friendly relationship.
 Now as generals of enemy states, I cannot bear to fight you.
 Let us meet face to face, swear an oath, drink together, and then withdraw our armies for peace between Qin and Wei."

 Ang agreed, but during the meeting, Shang Yang ambushed and captured him.
 Taking advantage of the confusion, he launched a surprise attack and routed the Wei army.
 Weakened by defeats from Qi and Qin, King Hui of Wei was forced to cede part of the Hexi region to Qin in exchange for peace.
-(Note: Records of the Grand Historian vol. 68 states that Wei ceded Hexi to Qin after the western border battle; vol. 5 notes that in the 8th year of King Huiwen of Qin, Wei officially surrendered the land, indicating full recovery occurred in 330 BCE.)
+(Note: Records of the Grand Historian vol. 68 states that Wei ceded Hexi to Qin after the western border battle; vol. 5 notes that in the 8th year of King Huiwen of Qin, Wei officially surrendered the land, indicating full recovery occurred in 330.)

 In recognition of his achievements, Shang Yang was enfeoffed with 15 towns in the regions of Yu and Shang, earning the title "Lord Shang."
 (Note: The Ancient Bamboo Annals records that in the 30th year of King Hui of Liang, Qin enfeoffed Wei Yang at Wu and renamed him Shang.
 Some interpretations identify "Yu-Shang" as referring to Shang County in Hongnong.
 Others suggest Yu and Shang were separate places.
 Yang Kuan supports the identification with Shang County.
 See: Yang Kuan, Chronological and Textual Research on Warring States Historical Materials, p.
 377.)

-In 338 BCE, Qin again attacked Wei, defeating its army at Anmen (modern south of Hejin, Shanxi), and captured its general Wei Cuo.
+In 338, Qin again attacked Wei, defeating its army at Anmen (modern south of Hejin, Shanxi), and captured its general Wei Cuo.
 That same year, Qin allied with the Dali Rong to besiege He yang (modern southeast of Hancheng, Shaanxi).

 Death

-In 338 BCE, Duke Xiao fell gravely ill.
+In 338 BC, Duke Xiao fell gravely ill.
 According to the Strategies of the Warring States, he intended to pass the throne to Shang Yang, who declined.

 Five months later, Duke Xiao died and was buried at Di Yu (弟圉).
 His son succeeded him as King Huiwen of Qin.
 Shang Yang, accused by Prince Qian of treason, was defeated and executed at Tongdi.
 (Note: Records of the Grand Historian vol. 15 names Tongdi as the execution site, while vol. 68 names it Zheng Minchi (郑黾池).)
 His corpse was brought to Xianyang and dismembered by chariots as public punishment.